Ben-G/ListKit/README.md

 #Usage

+You can find both examples below as part of the demo project in this repository.

 ##Table View with Simple Custom Cell

 A table view that doesn't require a cell with a XIB file can be implemented as following: